-- c.
+- whether there is or is not a comparable alternative; and training and education programs related to sex-based harassment.2 - c.
 If a complaint has been initiated, the Title IX Coordinator will offer and coordinate supportive measures, as appropriate, for both complainant and respondent. - 3.
 Determine whether there is a need for emergency removal. - a.
 Emergency removal allows the Title IX Coordinator to determine, based on the facts, that the respondent needs to be removed from the educational program or activity to prevent any further sex discrimination and/or maintain the safety of students, staff, or other persons.
 Emergency removal requires the Title IX Coordinator to: - i.
 Perform an individualized safety and risk analysis; - ii.
 Make a determination that there is an imminent and serious threat to the health or safety of a complainant or any students, employees, or other persons arising from the allegations of sex discrimination that justifies the removal; and - iii.
 Provide the respondent with notice and an opportunity to challenge the decision immediately following the removal.

-If the respondent is a student, the School is subject to applicable laws and school policies regarding involuntary removals, suspensions, and expulsions, including laws regarding students with disabilities.2
+If the respondent is a student, the School is subject to applicable laws and school policies regarding involuntary removals, suspensions, and expulsions, including laws regarding students with disabilities.3

-- 4. Notify the complainant, or if the complainant is unknown, the individual who reported the conduct, of the School's grievance procedures and informal resolution process. - 5.
+- 4. Notify the complainant, or if the complainant is unknown, the individual who reported the conduct, of the School's grievance procedures. - 5.
 Take other appropriate prompt and effective steps to ensure that sex discrimination does not continue or recur within the School's education program or activity.